friendly-bits/geoblocker-bash/NOTES.md

 </details>

 3) Geoblocking, as well as automatic list updates, is made persistent via cron jobs: a periodic job running by default on a daily schedule, and a job that runs at system reboot (after 30 seconds delay).
-Either or both cron jobs can be disabled (run the *install script with the -h option to find out how).
+Either or both cron jobs can be disabled (run the *install script with the -h option to find out how, or read [DETAILS.md](/DEATILS.md)).

 4) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
 Run it with the '-h' option for more info.